ShaheenHossain/eagle-12.1/doc/reference/guidelines.rst

 .. highlight:: python

 ===============
-Eagle ERP Guidelines
+Eagle Guidelines
 ===============

-This page introduces the Eagle ERP Coding Guidelines.
-Those aim to improve the quality of Eagle ERP Apps code.
+This page introduces the Eagle Coding Guidelines.
+Those aim to improve the quality of Eagle Apps code.
 Indeed proper code improves readability, eases maintenance, helps debugging, lowers complexity and promotes reliability.
 These guidelines should be applied to every new module and to all new development.